Holdingham: Local government

 Holdingham was a hamlet in the ancient parish of New Sleaford, part of Kesteven's Flaxwell wapentake.
 It was incorporated into Sleaford Poor Law Union.
 In 1866, Holdingham was created as a separate civil parish.
 The Public Health Act 1872 established urban sanitary districts (USD) and Holdingham became part of the Sleaford USD, which in turn was reorganised into Sleaford Urban District (UD) in 1894.
 Sleaford UD was abolished by the Local Government Act 1972 and, by statutory instrument, Sleaford civil parish became its successor, thus merging Quarrington, New Sleaford, Old Sleaford and Holdingham civil parishes.

-Holdingham is served by Sleaford Town Council, North Kesteven District Council and Lincolnshire County Council.
-On the town council, it forms part of the Sleaford Holdingham ward.
-Since 1998, Holdingham has also fallen within the Sleaford Holdingham ward in North Kesteven District Council; it is represented by one councillor.
-The settlement falls within the Lincolnshire County Council ward of Sleaford, which is also represented by one councillor.
+Since 1998, Holdingham has fallen within the Sleaford Holdingham wards in Sleaford Town Council and North Kesteven District Council; it is represented by two councillors on the town council and one councillor in the district.
+The settlement also falls within the Lincolnshire County Council electoral division of Sleaford, which is represented by one councillor.

 National and European politics

 Before 1832, Holdingham was in the Lincolnshire parliamentary constituency.
 In 1832, the Reform Act divided Lincolnshire.
 Holdingham was placed in the South Lincolnshire constituency that elected two members to parliament.
-The constituency was abolished in 1885 and Holdingham was in the new North Kesteven constituency.
+The constituency was abolished in 1885 and Holdingham was in the new Sleaford (or North Kesteven) constituency.
 It merged with the Grantham seat in 1918.
-In 1995, Quarrington was reorganised into Sleaford and North Hykeham.
-The member returned in 2019 for Sleaford and North Hykeham was the Conservative candidate Caroline Johnson, who has been the sitting MP since 2016.
+In 1995, Holdingham was reorganised into Sleaford and North Hykeham, effective from the 1997 general election.
+The incumbent is Caroline Johnson, who has held it since the 2016 by-election and was re-elected with 36% of the vote in 2024.

 Lincolnshire elected a Member of the European Parliament from 1974 until 1994, and then became part of the Lincolnshire and Humberside South constituency until 1999; it then elected members as part of the East Midlands constituency until the United Kingdom withdrew from the European Union in 2020.